 What is Net Metering?

 CEC members who generate their own electricity using solar, wind, fuel cells, or hydroelectric power may interconnect with CEC’s electric grid by entering into a Net Metering Agreement with CEC.
 Net Metering means that the Customer-generator will only be billed for the difference in what the customer uses and what they generate during a billing month.

 Can I sell power back to CEC if I generate more than I use in a month?

 Yes.
-If you generate excess electricity in a billing month, that energy is credited to your account at the “avoided cost” (wholesale cost) which is what CEC would pay to purchase energy on the open market.
+If you generate excess electricity in a billing month, that energy is credited to your account at the average system cost for wholesale power over the applicable valuation period, which is what CEC would pay to purchase energy on the open market.

-Call Central Electric for further details or if you want to begin immediately, click the link to Net Metering to get the formal agreement.
+For further details call Central Electric, or if you want to begin immediately click the following link for Net Metering to submit the formal agreement online.